mikerenfro/master-of-puppets/presentation/theits-2023-master-of-puppets.markdown

 - Running Puppet agent as a service
 - Encrypted data in Hiera
 - Options for separating Hiera data by OS, OS family, domain, etc.
-- Encterprise Node Classifiers to centrally control which nodes get which environment
+- External node classifiers to centrally control which nodes get which environment
 - Deeper dive into "facts" gathered by each node that inform the compiled catalog
 - Distributing files and templates from Puppet
 - Adding parameters to profile classes (usually populated from Hiera)